Pudong Airport Terminal 1&2 station

-Pudong Airport Terminal 1&2 (浦东1号2号航站楼 (浦東1號2號航站樓, Pǔdōng Yīhàoèrhào Hángzhànlóu)), formerly Pudong International Airport (浦东国际机场 (浦東國際機場, Pǔdōng Guójìjīchǎng)) is a railway, metro and maglev station located within Shanghai Pudong International Airport in Shanghai.
+Pudong Airport Terminal 1&2 is a railway, metro and maglev station located within Shanghai Pudong International Airport in Shanghai.
 It serves as both the eastern terminus of both the Shanghai maglev train, having opened to trial operations on 31 December 2002, and, since an eastern extension from opened on 8 April 2010, the eastern terminus of Line 2 of the Shanghai Metro.
 Although the metro and maglev stations are in the same property, they have distinct fare-paid zones, as their fare systems are separate.

-The currently under construction Airport Link line will include this station as an intermediate stop.
+It is the current eastern terminus of the Airport Link line.
 To match the station of Airport link line, the station was renamed on 21 September 2024.